The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: Introduction

-equals the $\Gamma$-functional from \eqref{GH} for standard input and any nonstandard number $M^{0}$.
-Note that one need only apply the definition of $H$ at most $M$ times to terminate in its first case.
-In other words, the extra case `$|s|\geq M$' provides a nonstandard stopping condition which `unwinds' the non-terminating recursion in $\Gamma$ to the terminating one in $H$.
+\ee equals the $\Gamma$-functional from \eqref{GH} for standard input and any nonstandard number $M^{0}$.
+Note that one need only apply the definition of $G$ at most $M$ times to terminate in the first case of \eqref{small}.
+In other words, the extra case `$|s|\geq M$' provides a nonstandard stopping condition which `unwinds' the non-terminating recursion in $\Gamma$ to the terminating one in $G$.
 Or: one can trade in self-reference for nonstandard numbers.
-Thus, we shall refer to $H$ as the \emph{canonical approximation}\footnote{As it turns out, the Gandy-Hyland functional may also be viewed as the limit for $n\di \infty$ of a certain operator $\Delta_{\Gamma}^{n}$ (\cite{longmann}*{8.3.10}).
-While the nonstandard approach from this paper certainly applies to this limit result, it is our opinion that the canonical approximation via $H$ is simpler.} of $\Gamma$.
+Thus, we shall refer to $G$ as the \emph{canonical approximation} of $\Gamma$.

 We work in $\P$, a fragment of Nelson's \emph{internal set theory} based on G\"odel's $\textsf{T}$, both introduced in Section \ref{T}.
-The proof in Section \ref{drei} that $H(\cdot, M)$ and $\Gamma(\cdot)$ are equal for standard inputs and nonstandard $M^{0}$, takes place in \textsf{P} augmented with a nonstandard continuity axiom \ref{druk2} and a nonstandard bar induction axiom \ref{STP}.
+The proof in Section \ref{drei} that $G(\cdot, M)$ and $\Gamma(\cdot)$ are equal for standard inputs and nonstandard $M^{0}$, takes place in \textsf{P} augmented with a nonstandard continuity axiom \ref{druk2} and a nonstandard bar induction axiom \ref{STP}.
 This is a natural setting for $\Gamma$, as it is modified bar recursion in disguise (\cite{bergolijf}*{\S4}).

-From the aforementioned proof in $\P$ regarding $\Gamma$ and $H$, we shall extract a term $t$ from G\"odel's $\textsf{T}$ and a proof in higher-order Peano arithmetic that $t$ computes the Gandy-Hyland functional in terms of a special case of the fan functional (originating from the bar induction axiom) and a modulus-of-continuity functional (originating from the nonstandard continuity axiom).
+From the aforementioned proof in $\P$ regarding $\Gamma$ and $G$, we show how to extract a term $t$ from G\"odel's $\textsf{T}$ and a proof in higher-order Peano arithmetic that $t$ computes the Gandy-Hyland functional in terms of a special case of the fan functional and a modulus-of-continuity functional.
 Conceptually, it is important to note that this final proof, as well as the term $t$, \emph{does not involve Nonstandard Analysis}, and that the extraction of the term $t$ from the proof proceeds via an algorithm.
-In Sections~\ref{ballen2} to~\ref{quatre}, we obtain further nonstandard results from which we extract related relative computability results.
+In Sections~\ref{laiba} to~\ref{quatre}, we obtain further nonstandard results from which we extract related relative computability results.
+In particular, the relative computability results in Section \ref{laiba} and \ref{ballen3} are `pointwise' versions of previous results in this paper, and these results witness the robustness of our approach.
+Furthermore, in Section \ref{ballen3} and \ref{quatre}, we prove some \emph{Reverse Mathematics}$^{\ref{lotp}}$ results (both nonstandard and effective).
+In particular, we work with \emph{associates} of continuous functionals in Section \ref{quatre}, leading to particularly elegant results.